 Tightwad Bank is a legitimate bank in the town of Tightwad, and the owners are aware of the humor behind the name, as many customers around the country choose the bank just for the joke.
 Various merchandising items such as shirts can be bought from the bank's website.

 Montana—Montana has a replica of the shire from LORD OF THE RINGS.

 The Hobbit House is a replica of J.R.R.
 Tolkien's shire and has been located in the Cabinet Mountains since 2008.
 It's a no children and no pets house with full kitchen, one king-size bedroom and a second small bedroom with single bed.
-The current rate (June 2014) is $295/night for 2 people with a 3rd person for an additional $50/night.
+The current rate is $345/night for 2 people with a minimum 2 night stay and a 3rd person for an additional $50/night.